Kahiin to Hoga: Plot summary

-As Kashish's love for Sujal heightens, in order to stop herself from losing track again, she expedites framing Sujal in the SG Enterprises' case and gets him arrested on New Year's Eve.
-Kashish is secretely heartbroken over Sujal's arrest.
-Rishi exposes Kashish as the culprit behind Sujal's arrest, to which Kashish confesses to her part.
-While the entire Raheja and Garewal house is shaken by Kashish's betrayal and of her false understanding of Sujal as Piyush's killer, Akshat, Rishi and Kashish's sister take Sujal's side and are determined to prove him innocent.
-Kashish has a heated argument with Sujal in jail, wherein she reveals to Sujal, her motive behind marrying him.
+As Kashish's love for Sujal increases, in order to stop herself from losing track again, she expedites framing Sujal in the SG Enterprises' case and gets him arrested on New Year's Eve.
+Kashish is secretly heartbroken over Sujal's arrest.
+Rishi exposes Kashish as the culprit behind Sujal's arrest, and Kashish confesses to her part.
+While the entire Raheja and Garewal house is shaken by Kashish's betrayal and of her false understanding of Sujal as Piyush's killer, Akshat, Rishi and Kashish's sisters take Sujal's side and are determined to prove him innocent.
+Kashish has a heated argument with Sujal in jail, wherein she reveals to Sujal her motive behind marrying him.
 Sujal challenges Kashish to accept that she still loves him and has always only loved him.
 Kashish is shaken.

 Eventually, Kashish begins learning of clues that point towards Sujal's innocence and is startled.
-To find out the truth, Kashish goes to the accident spot of Piyush's demise and learn from a local, the first hand account of how things played out on the day of Piyush's death and Sujal's innumerous efforts to save Piyush's life.
-Kashish having finally learnt the truth breaks down and rushes to the courthouse to interrupt the proceedings and prevent Sujal from getting sentenced.
+To find out the truth, Kashish goes to Piyush's accident spot and learns from a local, the first hand account of how things played out on the day of Piyush's death and Sujal's numerous efforts to save Piyush's life.
+Kashish having finally learnt the truth breaks down from guilt and remorse.
+She rushes to the courthouse to interrupt the proceedings and prevent Sujal from getting sentenced.
 Sujal however to Kashish's shock, confesses to being guilty in the SG Enterprises' case.

 Kashish learns from Akshat that Sujal always knew of Kashish's intentions to destroy him and yet surrendered himself to the authorities so that, she is not jailed on account of falsely framing Sujal.
 Learning this, Kashish is deeply ashamed of herself and of what she put Sujal through.
 Kashish repents and bitterly weeps before Sujal, who instantly forgives her.
 Kashish and Sujal reconcile in the Jail.
+Sujal yet again confesses his love for her, while a teary-eyed Kashish reciprocates this time.

 Eventually, Kashish teams up with Akshat and Rishi to free Sujal and Sujal wins the case.
 With everything back to normal, Sujal and Kashish reunite and rekindle their love and passion for each other.
-Kashish is now deeply in love with Sujal again and is a loyal ally and partner.
+Kashish is now deeply in love with Sujal again and becomes his loyal ally and partner.
 Vasu who believes that Kashish reconciled with Sujal for the money and to live a wealthy life, gets Sujal arrested again but in the charge of Piyush's murder this time.
 Kashish is heartbroken and so is the entire family except Vasu.
 Kashish vows to prove Sujal innocent and to set him free, to live a life with him again.